phonegap/phonegap-docs/docs/3-references/stockpile-app/7-details-page.html.md

 ## Page Routing Updates

-In this step you will change the routing of the app to display  the _Details_ page instead of the _Another_ page.
+In this step you will change the routing to display the _Details_ page instead of _Another_.

 1. Open `~src/routes.js` and replace the import for _Another_ with _Details_, for example: